Skip to main content

 The Lot of Exaltation and the Midheaven (MC) both relate to public standing, but they measure different dimensions of it.
 The Midheaven describes your career trajectory, professional reputation, and the authority you wield through your vocation.
 It is a structural point defined by the highest degree of the ecliptic at the moment of birth, and it speaks to the work you do in the world.

-When the Lot of Exaltation falls in the 10th house or shares a sign with the MC ruler, career and eminence become inseparable.
-When they occupy different parts of the chart, your path to recognition may come through channels that have little to do with your professional title.
-Studying both points together reveals the full picture of how you relate to public life.
+When the Lot of Exaltation falls in the 10th house or shares a sign with the MC ruler, career and recognition topics can be read together.
+When they occupy different parts of the chart, the recognition topic may point somewhere other than a job title.
+Studying both points together gives more context than either point can provide alone.
 Calculate your full chart with the Arabic Parts Calculator to see how Exaltation interacts with all the other lots in your chart.

 Frequently Asked Questions